A Guide to Organizational Culture

 Your company purpose should be a bold affirmation of your reason for being in business in the first place -- from historical, ethical, emotional and practical perspectives.
 Your company purpose is your compass, telling your organization why it's here and where it's going.

-While an organization may neatly sum up its purpose in a mission statement, few mission statements (e.g., "To become the company of choice among our employees, our customers and our shareholders") actually represent the company culture and values at their core.
-Gallup analytics find that when it comes to communicating company purpose, words don't matter nearly as much as actions do.
+While an organization may neatly sum up its purpose in a mission statement, few mission statements actually represent the company culture and values at their core.
+Gallup finds that when it comes to communicating company purpose, words don't matter nearly as much as actions do.

 This disconnect from an organization's purpose has direct consequences for employees' everyday work.
 Less than half of U.S. employees -- four in 10 -- strongly agree that the mission or purpose of their company makes them feel their job is important.